abbr/NodeSSPI/README.md

       - no default value.
 This is the domain name (a.k.a realm) used by basic authentication if user doesn't prefix their login name with *&lt;domain_name&gt;\\*.

 ### Outputs
+  * upon successful authentication
-  * Upon successful authentication, authenticated user name is populated into field `req.connection.user`
+    * authenticated user name is populated into field `req.connection.user`
+    * authenticated user sid is populated into field `req.connection.userSid`
-    *   If option `retrieveGroups` is *true*, group names are populated into field `req.connection.userGroups` as an array.
+    * if option `retrieveGroups` is *true*, group names are populated into field `req.connection.userGroups` as an array.
-  * Otherwise
+  * otherwise
-    *   If option `authoritative` is set to *true*, then the request will be blocked.
+    * if option `authoritative` is set to *true*, then the request will be blocked.
 The reason of blocking (i.e. error message) is written to response body as well as the *err* parameter of the callback function.
 Some response headers such as *WWW-Authenticate* may get filled out, and one of following HTTP response codes will be populated to field `res.statusCode`:
       * 403 if max login attempts are reached
       * 401 for all in-progress authentications, including protocols that require multiple round trips or if max login attempts has not been reached.
       * 500 when NodeSSPI encountered exception it cannot handle.
-    *  If option `authoritative` is not set to *true*, then the output is the same as authoritative except NodeSSPI will not write error message to response body, nor block the request, i.e. it will not call `res.end(err)`.
+    * if option `authoritative` is not set to *true*, then the output is the same as authoritative except NodeSSPI will not write error message to response body, nor block the request, i.e. it will not call `res.end(err)`.
 This allows the caller and downstream middleware to make decision.

 ## Platforms
 NodeSSPI has been tested working on these Windows platforms: